To make finding answers to your questions easier, we've sorted them by the following categories:

 When is the Course Instructor Survey (CIS) Request System (i.e. "Search for Survey" in CIS Administrative System) open?

 See CIS important Dates and Deadlines.
 Also, this System is accessible only to authorized department CIS Contacts who have completed the Course Instructor Survey: Department Contact Training class.
 Contact the CIS Office for further details regarding obtaining status as an authorized CIS Contact for a department.

 What day of the semester is the count taken to establish the enrollment for a class?

 Enrollment counts used within the CIS system are taken on the 12th class day and at the opening of the Registrar's grades submission period.

 What are the dates within which surveys are allowed to be administered to students?

-Fall and Spring: Anytime in the last two weeks of class (the Official CIS Administrative Period), until the last day of class.
+Fall and Spring: Anytime in the last two weeks of class (the Official CIS Administrative Period).

 Summer: The survey period is the last week of class.